CaioGMorata/Exercise_4/README.md

 Third Part --> Define whether with the number of operations it is possible to convert strings.

 Note: More details are described in the code.

+Test: Copy and paste the code from exercise 4 at https://onlinegdb.com/ and run.
+Check whether the output is in accordance with what was requested.

 Exercício 5 / Exercise 5